The Compelling Nature of Story

-Virtual Reality, New Technologies and Media
+Virtual Reality and Immersive Media

 Virtual Reality and other new technologies hold promise for helping people immerse themselves inside a story.
 The pros and cons of the new technologies -- both for audiences and for media organizations -- are explored in our series of studies on Virtual Reality.
 Learn More.

 As one of the United State's top exports, entertainment can help shape perceptions of America globally.
 In a series of studies in partnership with the USC School of Cinematic Arts and the US Department of State, MIP evaluates the power of Soft Diplomacy in entertainment.

 Research Projects in Journalism

 Major projects include the Ford Foundation's support of research to measure the coverage of Africa in US media, and a three-part Gates Foundation project that explores how issue-based media can inspire action.
 With a focus on Virtual Reality, Impact Journalism, and storytelling strategies that elicit emotion, MIP is providing an empirical assessment of how medium, message and storytelling elements affect changes in awareness, attitudes and behavior.
 Read more.

 2. Audience research

 Bill & Melinda Gates Foundation

 The Gates Foundation is supporting a three-part research project that explores how issue-based media can inspire action.
 With a focus on virtual reality, Solutions Journalism, and storytelling strategies that elicit emotion, MIP will provide an empirical assessment of how medium, message and storytelling elements affect changes in awareness, attitudes and behavior.
 Read more.